 This interview has been lightly edited for length and clarity.

 VICE: So can you copyright a tattoo?

 Jeremy S. Goldman: Copyright separates the physical output of an artist from the right to the art itself.
-When an artist makes and sells a painting, that gives the person who bought it the right to the art itself, but doesn't usually give them the right to commercialize it and put it in a movie or commercial or something.
+When an artist makes and sells a painting, that gives the person who bought it the right to the art itself, but doesn't give them the right to commercialize it and put it in a movie or commercial or something.

-Copyright exists when you have an original work of authorship in a fixed medium of expression.
+Copyright exists when you have an original work in a fixed medium of expression.
 The question becomes, is the human body a fixed medium of expression?
 There's no question a canvas or photograph is.
 Most people think, and at least one court has determined, that the body can be considered a fixed medium.
 Therefore, tattoos are subject to copyright protection.
 And since the person who creates the tattoo and puts it on somebody's body is generally the tattoo artist, that artist, by default, owns the copyright.

 So what rights does a tattoo artist have to the ink on a client's skin?

 My opinion as a lawyer, and where I think courts would come out on a lot of this stuff, is that when a tattoo artist gives somebody a tattoo, it is accompanied by a very broad implied license.
 That's certainly going to include the rights for that person to appear in public, to presumably appear on television, to go about their life as they would normally live it, and to display their body as their body would otherwise be displayed.
 I think that's almost certain.
 But then the question becomes what about when you make use beyond that?
 For example, uses where a tattoo is separate from a body.
 Does the implied license cover that?

 So where do things get murky?